garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

  .. note:: **Interceptor not to be applied to the path of static resources**

     It is recommended that interceptor not be applied to the path of static resources (js, css, image, html etc.), as there is no data access in such cases.
-    Application of interceptor to the path of static resources leads to execution of unnecessary processes (such as instance generation and close process) in ``EntityManager``.
+    Application of interceptor to the path of static resources leads to execution of unnecessary processes (such as instance generation and close process).

 |

 | When Lazy Fetch is required in Servlet Filter, it is necessary to extend the lifetime of EntityManager till the Servlet Filter layer using ``org.springframework.orm.jpa.support.OpenEntityManagerInViewFilter``.
-| For example, this case is applicable when ``org.springframework.security.core.userdetails.UserDetailsService`` of SpringSecurity is extended and if Entity object is accessed in the extended logic.
+| For example, this case is applicable when ``org.springframework.security.core.userdetails.UserDetailsService`` of SpringSecurity is inherited and if Entity object is accessed in the inherited logic.
 | However, if Lazy Fetch is not required, there is no need to extend the lifetime of ``EntityManager`` till the Servlet Filter layer.

  .. note:: **About Lazy Fetch in Servlet Filter layer**